Strength Ambassadors Logo

 2. Adopt the Rest/Pause Method

-Cluster sets, or the rest/pause method quite literally resembles its name.
+The rest/pause method quite literally resembles its name.
 You incorporate mini-breaks into a set to help you hit more reps with better technique, which has been shown to produce greater results in hypertrophy compared to any other traditional set and rep techniques.

 One example set using this method would look like this:

-• Rest for anywhere between 15-20 seconds
+• Rest for around 10 seconds

-• Rest again for either 15 or 20 seconds
+• Rest again for around 10 seconds

 Notice anything?
-Yep, in that example set you’ve done 6 to 8 repetitions with a weight you could normally only rep five times.
+Yep, in that example set you’ve done 6-8 repetitions with a weight you could normally only rep five times.
 It’s a sly way to trick your body into gently but rapidly increasing how much volume you can press with a particular weight, which helps to exceed strength levels in record time and in the case of a plateau, uses our next method: The good old “Bench more” to kick-start that climb.

 3. Bench More.